 View our recommended websites below to find out what's on in the local area, and places you shouldn't miss...

 Visit Cheltenham is the official tourist board website for our Regency spa town.
 Providing a comprehensive guide to local events, accommodation, attractions, restaurants, bars and shopping, plus helpful weekend itineraries to assist in planning a trip to Cheltenham, the Cotswolds and the wider area.

-Cheltenham Racecourse is a proud partner with SoGlos, a local online magazine.
-SoGlos constantly publish local reviews, guides and offers.
-If you're visiting Cheltenham Racecourse, make sure you take a look at SoGlos and see what's going on in and around Gloucesershire and the best places for sport, shopping, culture and where to stay.
+SoGlos, a local online magazine.
+SoGlos constantly publish local reviews, guides, and offers.
+If you're visiting Cheltenham Racecourse, make sure you take a look at SoGlos and see what's going on in and around Gloucestershire and the best places for sport, shopping, culture and where to stay.